horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

       - Implemented changes to enable better control over development and production environment
           - Edit package.json to has "devDependencies" section that contain packages only using in development
           - Split the Docker Compose setup into a main file and two environment specific configurations like (target,Volumes,...)
-          - Used MultiStage Dockerfile to **enhance organization – separate stages for development and production - make Dockerfiles cleaner**
+          - Used MultiStage Dockerfile to **enhance organization – separate stages for development and production - make Dockerfiles cleaner**  <br>
     Then Logined to vm on aws
        - installed docker-compose
        - Cloned My repo